 Teaching

 As part of the Social and Political Sciences track of the Allievi Honors Program, I coordinate a course in Advanced Research Design, where I teach classes on instrumental variables and regression discontinuity, as well as a class on archival data collection.
 Additionally, I teach classes on conflict and state building (in the Tutorials in Social and Political Sciences course) and an introduction to linear regression (in the Applied Statistics for Social and Political Sciences course).
+Starting in the Spring semester 2025/26, I will additionally teach a field seminar in comparative politics at the University of Turin.
 Previously, I designed and taught an undergraduate course titled Multidisciplinary Research Design in the Social Sciences.

 Data